emdgroup-liquid/liquid/src/docs/pages/why-liquid.md

 # Why Liquid

-Here is why we think you should concider using Liquid:
+Here is why we think you should use Liquid:

 - **Accessible**: All Liquid components are built with accessibility in mind, following best practices in accordance to the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/) Level AA requirements.
 - **Interoperable**: Liquid is built with [Stencil](https://stenciljs.com/).
 It ships both, standards-based Web Components and CSS Components, which you can include in almost any modern web-based tech stack.